 A general survey of American civilization from reconstruction to the present.
 Emphasis is on the political, economic and social history of the United States.
-(When taken with HIST-111, meets Title V American Institutions requirement for the associate degree.)
+(Meets the Title V American Institutions US History requirement for the Associate Degree.
+When taken with HIST-111, meets Title V American Institutions requirement for the associate degree.)